 EXAMPLE: Your tournament has completed three rounds.

-Team 1234 faced Team 1111 in Round 1, Team 1222 in Round 2, and Team 1333 in Round 3.
+Team 1234 faced Team 1111 in Round 1, Team 1222 in Round 2, and

+Team 1333 in Round 3.

 Team 1111 has a record of 4 wins.

 Team 1222 has a record of 3.5 wins.

 Team 1333 has a record of 4 wins.
-Team 1333 has a record of 4 wins.

 Team 1234's CS is 11.5 after Round 3/going into Round 4.

 The easiest way to calculate CS is to make a list, in team-number order, of all the teams participating in your tournament.
 When you finish tabulating a trial, write each team's updated ballot record next to its team number.
 Some tabulators prefer to make a new list for each round's results; other tabulators prefer one grid with multiple columns which they update with each round's results.
 Regardless of the method, the ballot numbers change after each round, so you need to either create a new CS list or update your existing CS list after Round 3 and again after Round 4.
 (There is no need to make a CS list when tabulating Round 1 results.)

-Then, go through each pairing card.
-Look at the team numbers of the opponents, and add the ballot record of each opponent as indicated on your list.
-Write the sum in the "CS" section of the pairing card.
+Then, go through each Pairing Card.
+Look at the team numbers of the opponents and add the ballot record of each opponent as indicated on your list.
+Write the sum in the "CS" section of the Pairing Card.